 With technology disrupting current business models as consumers change their preferences in consuming information, it’s no wonder how quickly media has evolved to match this pace.

 Decades ago there were a few media channels to choose from (e.g. print and broadcast), today, disruptive technologies are making it possible for media to be fragmented into various channels and segments.

 This leaves marketers with the challenge of identifying the best way to reach various target audiences at multiple touchpoints that will deliver the most return on media spend.

 Customer Journeys Are More Complex

-Marketers used to believe that customer conversion paths are linear — that prospects simply go through your ‘very organised’ path to purchase.
+Marketers believed that customer conversion paths are linear — that prospects simply go through your ‘very organised’ path to purchase.
 In reality, they don’t go from stage 1 to stage 2 to stage 3 as we’d expect them to go.

 Research from McKinsey & Company reveals just how messy the path to purchase is.
-People are different and unique, and so are their preferences, their needs, and behaviour.
-The key is for businesses to see their customers as individuals and remember that their relationship to your brand will be different.
+People are different and unique, and so are their preferences, needs, and behaviour.
+Businesses need to see their customers as individuals and remember that the relationship with your brand will vary from person to person.